Code-Institute-Submissions/premierleague/README.md

 ```

-A masterful function was written with the help of Yoni Lavi to come up with an effecient way of grouping data based on three parameters.
+A masterful function was written with the help of Yoni Lavi to come up with an efficient way of grouping data based on three parameters.

 ```javascript
 function createGroup(dimension, teamName, attribute) {